sahithyandev/s3/src/content/docs/artificial-intelligence/12-local-search.md

     return current_state
 ```

 Probably of a worst move decreases with the amount of $\Delta E$ and increases with the temperature.

 ### Local beam search

-Keep track of $k$ states.
+Keep track of only $k$ states.
 Begins with $k$ randomly generated states.
-At each step, all successors of all $k$
-states are generated.
+At each step, all successors of all $k$ states are generated.
 If goal is reached, algorithm halts.
-Otherwise, selects the best $k$ successors from the complete list, and repeats
+Otherwise, selects the best $k$ successors from the complete list, and repeats.

 Stochastic local beam search chooses the successors with the probability proportional to their fitness, increases diversity.

 ### Genetic algorithm

-Similar to local beam search.
+Similar to local beam search but for multiple states in parallel.
 A variant of stochastic local beam search.
 A successor state is generated by combining 2 parent states.

 Start with a _population_ of $k$ randomly generated states.
-Fitness function is used to evaluate the quality of each state, higher=better.
 The next generation is created by:

 - selection
   the best $k$ states from the current population
 - crossover
 - mutation

 Similar to human evolution.
 Can find solutions when local search gets stuck.
-But has many tunable parameters.
+But has too many tunable parameters.

 #### Mutation rate

-How often offspring have random mutations.
+How often successor states have random mutations.

 #### Elistism